RyanChristian4427/tempest_depr/packages/api/README.md

     -it ryanchristian4427/diesel-cli migration run
 ```

-The network you use depends on the parent directory, so if the docker compose is indeed within 'rocket-server', the command above will work just fine.
+The network you use depends on the parent directory, so if the docker compose is indeed within 'api', the command above will work just fine.
 Change it if you change the directory name.

 The Docker image built for diesel-cli will run "Diesel" without any arguments, making the container act like a normal CLI.
 However, that very large command is necessary upon every use.
 I therefore recommend creating an alias "docker ... /diesel-cli" to "diesel-cli" in a .bashrc or .zshrc, so the tool can be just called with "diesel-cli [command]".